Text Steganography with Dynamic Codebook and Multimodal Large Language Model: Related Work

 \section{Related Work}

-\paragraph{White-box linguistic steganography.} Early linguistic steganography mainly hid messages by editing existing text, such as synonym substitution or controlled rewriting~\citep{chapman1997hiding,chang2014practical}.
+\paragraph{White-box linguistic steganography.} Early text steganography mainly hid messages by editing existing text, such as synonym substitution or controlled rewriting~\citep{chapman1997hiding,chang2014practical}.
 More recent edit-based work revisited this paradigm with masked language models, showing that neural editing can improve the trade-off between payload and imperceptibility~\citep{ueoka2021masked}.
-With the development of neural language models, research further shifted toward generation-based steganography, where secret bits are embedded during token generation.
+With the development of neural language models, research further shifted toward generative text steganography, where secret bits are embedded during token generation.
 Representative examples include RNN/LSTM-based methods~\citep{fang2017generating,yang2019rnnstega} and coding-based methods such as arithmetic coding and its variants~\citep{ziegler2019neural,dai2019near}, which substantially improved the trade-off between text quality and embedding capacity.
-Another major line of work pursues stronger distributional security.
+Another major line of work pursues provable security.
 ADG~\citep{zhang2021adg} embeds messages by adaptively grouping candidate tokens into approximately equal-probability sets, while later methods such as Discop, minimum-entropy-coupling-based steganography, METEOR, and SparSamp~\citep{ding2023discop,schroeder2022perfectly,kaptchuk2021meteor,wang2025sparsamp} further aim to preserve the original sampling distribution more faithfully.
-Despite their differences, these methods generally assume white-box access to token probabilities, and often require the communicating parties to share the same local generative model or decoding state, which limits their applicability in realistic API-only settings.
+Despite their differences, these methods generally assume white-box access to token probabilities, and often require the communicating parties to share the same local generative model, which easily exposes the steganographic behavior.

 \paragraph{Black-box linguistic steganography.} As closed-source LLM services become increasingly prevalent, recent work has begun to explore black-box linguistic steganography under API or user-interface access.
 In this setting, the design focus shifts from direct control over token probabilities to protocol coordination through prompts and model outputs.
 Recent examples include zero-shot generative linguistic steganography based on in-context learning~\citep{lin-etal-2024-zero} and LLM-Stega~\citep{wu2024llmstega}, which performs embedding and extraction through pre-shared keyword sets, encrypted mappings, and rejection sampling.
 More recently, tokenization inconsistency has been identified as an important robustness issue in LLM-based steganography, showing that reliable recovery depends not only on text quality but also on whether sender and receiver can maintain a stable hidden protocol under mismatched tokenization~\citep{yan-murawaki-2025-addressing}.
 These studies improve practical deployability by removing the need for logit access.
 However, existing black-box methods still rely heavily on reusable protocol materials, such as fixed lexical inventories, static cross-session mappings, or other persistent local artifacts.
 By contrast, our method reconstructs the decoding structure on demand for each session from a one-time private convention and public multimodal context, rather than depending on persistent reusable local artifacts.